What is the London Writers Society (LWS)? And what does the LWS offer Canadian authors?

 Writing can be an extremely isolated existence, but it doesn’t have to be.
 At the LWS, they offer the following benefits to their members:

 - Membership Meetings – Regular membership meetings on the third Tuesday of each month are a great way to connect and network with other authors and writers.
-Meetings regularly feature guest speakers and also mini-workshops designed to help authors and writers.
+Meetings regularly feature guest speakers and mini-workshops designed to help authors and writers.

-- Writing Events – From field trips to author days, the LWS offers a variety of engaging events that are designed to entertain, inform, and also provide members with a platform for their work.
+- Writing Events – From field trips to author days, the LWS offers a variety of engaging events that are designed to entertain, inform, and provide members with a platform for their work.

 How Much Does It Cost to Join the LWS?